 Pest Control Legislation

-In the UK there is considerable legislation concerning the responsibility of property and business owners with regard to pest control.
+In the UK, there is considerable legislation concerning the responsibility of property and business owners about pest control.
 The regulatory bodies are legally obliged to check for all kinds of pest infestation.
-However a contract with a specialist pest control company, such as Young's Pest Control, will not only keep your property and premises safe, but it will also help prove that you have shown the appropriate 'due diligence’.
-Being able to show due diligence can help avoid the fines, humiliation, forced closure, or even disqualification from trading, that can happen if you are unable to show the authorities that you did everything you could to avoid pest infestation.
+However, a contract with a specialist pest control company, such as Young's Pest Control, will not only keep your property and premises safe but will also help prove that you have shown the appropriate 'due diligence.
+Conducting due diligence can help avoid fines, humiliation, forced closure, or even disqualification from trading if you cannot show the authorities that you did everything you could to prevent pest infestation.

-The main legislation relating to pest control are:
+The primary legislation relating to pest control are:

 - The Destructive Imported Animals Act 1932 (Amendment) Regulations 1992 (SI 1992/3302).
 This Act controls the importing and keeping of destructive animals that are not native to the UK.
 And for the trapping and killing of these animals.
 A good example would be mink.

-- Public Health Act 1936 - Gives local authorities the ability to demand that detected vermin and pests be killed and/or removed.
+- Public Health Act 1936 - Gives local authorities the ability to demand that detected vermin and pests be killed and removed.

 -Prevention of Damage by Pests Act 1949.
-Issues relating to pest control are divided into two parts, the first relates to rats and mice, their control, and eradication.
+Issues relating to pest control are divided into two parts.
+The first refers to rats and mice, their management, and eradication.
 The second part deals with pest infestations of food.
-This lays out the right for anyone appointed by the local or national authority to inspect premises to check for vermin and pests at any reasonable time, obstructing these inspections makes the owner liable for a fine.
+This lays out the right for anyone appointed by the local or national authority to inspect premises to check for vermin and pests at any reasonable time.
+Obstructing these inspections makes the owner liable for a fine.

 - Health Services and Public Health Act 1968 and The Public Health (Infectious Diseases) Regulations 1988.
-This Act is to control infectious diseases and an important part of that is the control of rats.
-The local authorities and the port authorities are duty bound to destroy all rats when necessary or when instructed to.
+This Act is to control infectious diseases, and an essential part of that is the control of rats.
+Therefore, the local and port authorities are duty-bound to destroy all rats when necessary or instructed.

 -Agriculture (Miscellaneous Provisions Act 1972 (Under Section 19).
-If an area has no native red squirrels then poison is permitted to be used against the grey squirrel population in an effort to halt tree destruction.
+If an area has no native red squirrels, then poison is permitted against the grey squirrel population to halt tree destruction.

 -Health and Safety at Work Act 1974.
-With this Act employers are made responsible for the protection of their employees from pests while in the workplace.
-Diseases caused by pests such as pigeons, slippery floors caused by bird droppings, food contamination by pests, all these are now the concern of the employer.
+With this Act, employers are made responsible for protecting their employees from pests while in the workplace.
+Diseases caused by pests such as pigeons, slippery floors caused by bird droppings, and food contamination by pests are now the employer's concern.

 - The Food Safety Act 1990.
-The Act requires that premises engaged in the manufacture, processing, distribution, preparation, packaging, or delivery of food, have to have premises specifically designed to prevent all pest access, and where necessary to provide screening.
-Failure to comply with measures to prevent infestation and/or contamination can result in prosecution with fines up to £20,000, and up to two years imprisonment.
-However Section 21 of the Act provides the defence of 'due diligence’ and if the person charged is able to prove that they had a contract with a pest control company, then they would be seen to have taken all reasonable precautions.
+The Act requires that premises engaged in the manufacture, processing, distribution, preparation, packaging, or delivery of food, have to have beliefs specifically designed to prevent all pest access, and where necessary, to provide screening.
+Failure to comply with measures to avoid infestation and contamination can result in prosecution with fines of up to £20,000 and up to two years imprisonment.
+However, Section 21 of the Act provides the defence of 'due diligence, and if the person charged can prove that they had a contract with a pest control company, they would be seen to have taken all reasonable precautions.

 -The Food Safety (General Food Hygiene) Regulations 1995.
-Chapter 1 section 2 c of the above regulations (Legal requirements) states that 'Food businesses must take all reasonable precautions to prevent food pests, namely rats, mice, cockroaches, and flying insects gaining entry into food storage and preparation areas’.
-This establishes that all premises that handle food in any form must have in place appropriate, and suitable, controls to protect against pests, and to prevent the access of pests to the food and the food preparation areas.
+Chapter 1, section 2 c of the above regulations (Legal requirements) states that 'Food businesses must take all reasonable precautions to prevent food pests, namely rats, mice, cockroaches, and flying insects from entering food storage and preparation areas.
+This establishes that all premises that handle food in any form must have appropriate and suitable controls to protect against pests and prevent the access of problems to the food and the food preparation areas.

 Pest control legislation encourages the use of both proactive and preventative pest control.